 April 22, 2016

 In the Midwest, every one pound of beef produced still costs us six pounds of precious topsoil lost to erosion.
-In many areas of the country, lakes, rivers and streams are still being choked with algal blooms caused by excess phosphate runoff.
-And, the evidence is mounting that many of the tools that we use to keep insects and diseases away from our crops are having drastic and unintended consequences on other species in the ecosystem.
+In many areas of the country, lakes, rivers, and streams are still being choked with algal blooms caused by excess phosphate runoff.
+And the evidence is mounting that many of the tools that we use to keep insects and diseases away from our crops are having drastic and unintended consequences on other species in the ecosystem.

 At AEA, we tend to take a different view.
-We believe that environmentalists and farmers ultimately have the same goal, to find ways to protect the land that feeds us all, and make it more productive.
+We believe that environmentalists and farmers ultimately have the same goal, to find ways to protect the land that feeds us all, and to make it more productive.

-To me, one of the most crucial aspects of regenerative farming systems is that they make it very practical for farmers and conservationists to come together by showing the way to grow safe, healthy food, increase farm profitability, and improve the land and water ecosystems in which we live, work and raise our families.
+To me, one of the most crucial aspects of regenerative farming systems is that they make it very practical for farmers and conservationists to come together by showing the way to grow safe, healthy food, increase farm profitability, and improve the land and water ecosystems in which we live, work, and raise our families.

 We only have one planet to call our home.
-Let’s work together to make it as healthy, vibrant and productive as possible.
+Let’s work together to make it as healthy, vibrant, and productive as possible.